71tech/ODIN/README.md

 Besides ODIN requires authorization for file handling, varying whether files are loaded from local client or server.
 We recommend checking with transaction stauthtrace (or st01) if necessary.

 ## Available fields
-Many common fields are available, see [wiki](https://github.com/71tech/ODIN/wiki/Available-fields) for details.
+Many common fields are available and alias names can be used, see [wiki](https://github.com/71tech/ODIN/wiki/Available-fields) for details.
 If something is missing you can open an issue or make a [contribution](#contribution).

 ## Dataset structure